 Description - Mannington's Adura Max Apex collection is elegant, decorative, and durable.
 These 16" planks feature beautiful and unique designs of parquet, tile, and stained glass that are unlike other flooring options.
-Not only are these planks waterproof, scratch resistant and easy to clean and maintain, but they are also backed with a lifetime residential warranty and are the ultimate flooring when it comes to kid and pet friendly.
+Not only are these planks waterproof, scratch resistant and easy to clean and maintain, but they are also backed with a lifetime residential warranty/10-Year commercial warranty and are the ultimate flooring when it comes to kid and pet friendly.

 Material – HydroLoc Waterproof core, finished off with 20mil ScratchResist Aluminum Oxide scratch resistant surface wear protection and attached underlay.